franneck94/Vscode-C-Cpp-Runner/README.md

 ### CMake Projects in the Workspace Directory

-This extension does not start whenever there is a CMakeLists.txt in the workspace root directory.
+The extension buttons are hidden if there is a CMakeLists.txt in the workspace root directory.
 This prevents an overloaded status bar with a lot of icons due to Microsoft's CMake extension.
 However, the user can trigger the start-up of this extension by pressing `ctrl+alt+t`.